 Pg 10 – Loomis

-Although not as high yielding as DoubleLine, the Loomis Sayles portfolio is also very attractive, yielding almost 8% with a duration of a little over 2.
-Hence, we didn’t fund any of the overweight to DoubleLine from this portfolio.
-Loomis has a larger allocation to corporates, and significantly less to mortgages, resulting in a lower duration and lower yield.
+Although not as high yielding as DoubleLine, the Loomis Sayles portfolio is also very attractive, especially considering its relatively conservative positioning.
+It’s yielding almost 8% with a duration of about 2 and a half.
+We didn’t fund any of the overweight to DoubleLine from this portfolio, although it’s a smaller allocation anyway at 15%.
+Loomis has a larger allocation to corporates, higher cash balance, and significantly less in mortgages, resulting in a lower duration and lower yield.